gov4git/doc/flashtalk/flashtalk.md

      - quadratic voting of many flavors

 situational constraints
-     - time is of the essence (a solution is needed now)
-     - real-world governance is an evolution (not a solution)
+     - real-world governance is an evolution
-       - experimentation and iteration with governing rules is the norm
+       - experimentation and iteration with governing logic is the norm
      - large communities (> dunbar) need mechanisms for protecting member rights
        - users can audit and verify governance history
      - high accessibility, minimal infrastructure